 The Peer Review Board (PRB) is a group of students who are trained to hear specific cases.
 The PRB includes the following members:

-Board - Students are selected by a committee composed of the Vice President for Student Life/Associate Provost (VPSL)/designee, the Chairs of the PRB, and the Presidents of the University Student Senate, the Greek Council, and the Student Union Board.
+Board –Students are selected by a committee composed of the Board Moderator, the Chairpersons of the PRB, and the Presidents/designees of the University Student Senate, the Greek Council, and the Student Union Board.

-Chairpersons - Two non-voting student members are selected annually by agreement of the President of the University Student Senate, and the VPSL/designee
+Chairpersons – Two non-voting student members are selected annually by agreement of the President of the University Student Senate/designee, and the Board Moderator.

-When a hearing is necessary, the Moderator selects five student representatives (or four, with the agreement of the respondent and complainant) to serve on a hearing panel to hear the case.
+When a hearing is necessary, the Moderator selects three student representatives and one non-voting chairperson to serve on a hearing panel to hear the case.
 Board Members shall disqualify themselves from serving on a Peer Review Board case if they believe in good faith that they cannot be objective in the matter.
-The respondent and complainant may object to a member for cause in writing at least 48 hours before the hearing.
+The respondent and complainant may object to a member for cause in writing at least 24 hours before the hearing.
 The Moderator shall rule on all objections and replace any disqualified members.

 Format of a Peer Review Board Hearing: